FADL285/bookmarks-vue/README.md

 Welcome to the Nuxt Bookmarks App, a front-end application designed as part of the CyberDefenders recruitment task for a front-end developer position.
 This application allows authenticated users to add available labs and challenges to their bookmarks and remove them as needed.

+> [!NOTE]
-**Important**: This application requires the corresponding backend to be fully functional.
+> This application requires the corresponding backend to be fully functional.
 The backend can be found at [Bookmarks Vue Backend](https://github.com/FADL285/bookmarks-vue).

 ## Getting Started